gamati01/BGK2D_GPU/README.md

 	* 2 different implementations
   		* ORIGINAL (default): Classical implementation, with two different subroutine streaming + collision
-  		* FUSEa:D Implementation with one single fused subroutine (no streaming subroutine).
+  		* FUSED Implementation with one single fused subroutine (no streaming subroutine).
 It asks for less BW but it uses pointers.

 	* 5 different exe
   		* SERIAL